 However, you can use frozen strawberries in this recipe, ideally sliced ones.
 Use them like you would fresh ones.
 If they are whole berries, let them thaw first then slice them and use them in this recipe.

-Make sure you wash and pat dry your berries before you begin.
-Then, use a strawberry huller to remove the green tops of the berries and use a knife to slice the berries.
+Prep tip: Make sure you wash your berries before you begin.
+Then, use a strawberry huller* to remove the green tops of the berries and use a knife to slice the berries.

-However, can use brown sugar or honey instead, though both will affect the color of the syrup.
+Use other types of sugar: You can use the same amount of brown sugar or honey instead, though both will alter the color of the syrup slightly.
+It will be a darker red.

 Though you can buy strawberry simple syrup, this recipe is so very easy and inexpensive to make.
-It is just not worth buying in my opinion, and it tastes so much better with fresh berries!
+In my opinion, it is just not worth buying, as it tastes so much better with fresh berries!

 In a medium saucepan, bring water and chopped strawberries to a boil.
 Lower the heat and bring to a simmer for 15 minutes.
 Remove from heat.